-Brassica napus or rapeseed plant is a cool season small annual flowering herb with deep taproots.
+Brassica napus or rapeseed plant is a cool-season small annual flowering herb with deep taproots.
 It grows to about 4-6 feet in height and bears golden-beautiful yellow flowers, which eventually develop into seedpods measuring about 5 cm in length.
 Each seedpod holds 20 to 35 tiny, round mustard-like seeds.
-The seeds carry about 40% of oil.
+The seeds carry about 40% of the oil.

-Canola oil is light yellow and has neutral taste of brassica plants.
-In general, canola seeds pressed either employing traditional cold-pressing methods or in large scale, by hexane extraction method.
-Color, taste, and odor of cold-pressed oil indeed more pronounced than that of refined oil.
+Canola oil is light yellow and neutral in taste.
+In general, canola seeds are pressed either by traditional cold-pressing methods or on a large scale by the hexane extraction method.
+The color, taste, and odor of cold-pressed oil indeed is more pronounced than that of refined oil.

 Its specific gravity @ 25 °C is 0.916-0.921.
 Iodine value-110–120; and saponification values-188-198.